ysukhoverkhov/ysukhoverkhov.github.io/content/life-changing-knowledge.md

 # Working with humans

 Software engineering is a young discipline.
 Many practices are based on the previous subjective experience of successful engineers.
-That means part of software engineer work is a negotiation with businesspeople and other engineers.
+That means part of software engineer work is a negotiation with business people and other engineers.
 "Negotiation" is an engineering skill, and the more "senior" your position is, the more valuable this skill is.

 ### ["Building Microservices: Designing Fine-Grained Systems"](https://www.goodreads.com/book/show/22512931-building-microservices) by Sam Newman